The Villa dei

 belonged to Julius Caesar’s

 father-in-law.
-The collection counted more than 1800 papyrus scrolls and is
+The collection consists of more than 1800 papyrus scrolls and is considered the largest surviving library from Graeco-Roman antiquity.

 When the